Ardour/manual/README.md

 ### Normal content

 This is anything else, css files, images, fixed pages, layouts.
-This content lives in the othe subdirectories of `source`.
+This content lives in the other subdirectories of `source`.

 If you added `source/images/horse.png` is would be available at the url `/images/horse.png` after publishing it.